 Manufacturer photo / Snack Stack illustration

 The August 11, 1964 edition of the Official Gazette of the United States Patent Office is a gallery of the era’s corporate-branding attitude and aspiration.
-The newly-trademarked brand names logos swing with style and space-race flair, like the “Jetsons”-evoking astro-kid selling Jet Pop popcorn.
-On page 59, there’s a brand name, without a logo, that seems comparatively sedate, until you understand what it is: Snack Mate, a new type of cheese that slowly sprays out of a can—push the nozzle at the top and out comes a thick, wavy, edible ribbon.
+The newly-trademarked brand names and logos swing with style and space-race flair, among them a “Jetsons”-evoking kid astronaut selling Jet Pop popcorn.
+On page 59, there’s a logo-free brand name that seems comparatively sedate, until you understand what it is: Snack Mate, a new type of cheese that slowly sprays out of a can—push the nozzle at the top and out comes a thick, wavy, edible ribbon.
 You know it now as Easy Cheese.

 Snack Mate was a marvel of processed cheese, evolving from the likes of Kraft Singles (introduced in 1950) and Cheez Whiz (1953).
 By the time it launched, in 1965, it had been in the works for five years, as one of several products championed by Nabisco CEO Lee S. Bickmore, who took the job in 1961.
 Nabisco was trying to boost its cracker sales, and Bickmore was enthusiastic about Snack Mate’s potential to provide an assist.
 He told Media Decisions, in 1967, “We always start with the consumer and work back.
 In this enlightened marketing era, we try to figure out what the gals want even though they might not know themselves.
 Then we develop the product.”

 The gals.
-In Bickmore’s words, you can see the product’s patronizing pitch, one of convenience, but also one that says “We can do this better than you.”
+In Bickmore’s words, you can see the product’s patronizing pitch: an offer of convenience, but also one that says “We can do this better than you.”
 Take a look at the early ads below, especially the one on the left, whose message seems to be, “A man made this to help you out.”
-(Note the implicit offer of assistance in the brand name: Snack Mate—kinda like Hamburger Helper, which would come along in 1970, but … for snacks.)
+(Note the implicit offer of assistance in the brand name: Snack Mate—kind of like Hamburger Helper, which would come along in 1970, but … for snacks.)

 Nabisco developed the formula for the cheese itself, over two years of testing, and then contracted with American Can Company to create the can.
 Kaukauna Dairy, a Wisconsin manufacturer that specialized in crocked cheddar, made the early versions of the cheese, which were initially tested in Dayton, Providence, and New Bedford, before moving on to another ten early markets and, finally, the entire USA.
 The test markets had seven flavors—American, cheddar, pimiento, pizza, shrimp cocktail, cheddar-bleu, and fried onion—with the first three included in the initial national roll-out, and the other four added a few months later.
 Snack Mate was an instant hit, sold directly alongside Nabisco crackers, creating an instant link for consumers between the two products (corporate synergy!).